bobbygrdn/dating-app/README.md

 # Findluv

-A Full-Stack Dating Application built using React.
+A Full-Stack Dating Application built using React, Express and PostgreSQL.

 ## Screenshots